jerryhgladinet/docs/install/source/chapter12.rst

 Zone Support
 -------------------

-If you have two independent CentreStack clusters, for example, one cluster in US and one cluster in UK, you can use the zone support to connect the two clusters together.
+If you have two independent |prodname| clusters, for example, one cluster in US and one cluster in UK, you can use the zone support to connect the two clusters together.
 The advantage of using zones is the end user login request will automatically be redirected to the zone the user belongs to.

 Scalability Tuning
 ----------------------

-CentreStack is built on top of ASP.NET and WCF.
-By default, both ASP.NET and WCF has throttle control parameters that we can tune and remove.
+|prodname| is built on top of ASP.NET and WCF.
+By default, both ASP.NET and WCF has throttle control parameters
+that we can tune and remove.
 Please reference this MSDN article for performance tuning:

 http://msdn.microsoft.com/en-us/library/ff647813.aspx